adutt1010/cse15l-lab-reports/lab-report-5.md

 ## Reflection
 The second half of the quarter was very interesting.
 I learned a lot from the labs.
 Some things that I believe will help me through my journey in computer science is the jdb debugger.
 It can help me isolate bugs and solve issues with programming.
 Even vim is extremely interesting with editing files on command line.
 I used to believe that we always needed somehting like VSCode or Eclipse to edit it.
+This has been an incredible experience and I thoroughly enjoyed my time in CSE 15L.